 Total fees (Tuition & Student Contribution) for this course are €1,600 per year.

-Fees are normally payable in one instalment of €1,600 in September.
-You may apply to pay in two instalments (€800 in September, €800 in January), or enquire about a payment plan.
+Fees are payable in one instalment of €1,600 in September, or you may apply to pay in two instalments (€800 in September, €800 in January), or enquire about a payment plan.

 Payment by Credit Card, Debit Card/Bank Draft or Postal Order (made payable to GMIT).
-Payment in cash not possible.
-Fees are fully refundable up to the time the course starts; thereafter, there are no refunds.
+Payment in cash is not possible.
+Fees are fully refundable up to the time the course starts.